Skip to main content

 bitloops status

-Shows daemon status, URL, config path, PID, and supervisor information.
+Shows daemon status, URL, config path, log file path, PID, supervisor information, and sync queue summary.

 bitloops status